Reform measures

 - are you reasonably satisfied the client has not corrected the statement or explained the basis for the statement

-- do you have reasonable grounds to believe the statement resulted from recklessness or intentional disregard of a taxation law?
+- do you have reasonable grounds to believe the statement resulted from recklessness or intentional disregard of a taxation law

-Our draft guidance contains a flow chart that has more information on the steps you must take in different situations.
+Our guidance contains a flow chart that has more information on the steps you must take in different situations.

 How do these obligations impact on the sufficient number individuals of a larger tax agent?

 Ultimately the responsibility will sit with the registered tax practitioner entity that is engaged by, and receiving the fees from, the client.
-We address this in our draft Information sheet.
+We address this in our Information sheet.

 However, the company will need to have appropriate controls and procedures in place to ensure false or misleading statements are appropriately identified, managed and actioned.